flutter/news_toolkit/docs/docs/project_configuration/upgrading.md

 If you have an outdated version installed, upgrade by running `mason upgrade --global`

 :::note
 Running `mason upgrade --global` will also upgrade other globally installed templates.
-If you wish to avoid this you can re-install just the `flutter_news_template` via:
+If you wish to avoid this, you can re-install just the `flutter_news_template` via:

 ```sh
 # Uninstall the current version of the flutter_news_template